kylejericson/JAMF/README.md

 Read me for:
 code-sign.sh

-This is a easy to use GUI app for codesigning .pkg files Update the script with your dev ID
+This is a easy to use GUI scipt for codesigning .pkg files

+Update the script with your dev ID

-Then use this script to make it into a .app https://gist.github.com/mathiasbynens/674099#file-appify
+Then use this script to make it into a .app

+https://gist.github.com/mathiasbynens/674099#file-appify